Please ensure Javascript is enabled for purposes of website accessibility

 Secondary to that ultra-long-term chart would be secular bull or bear markets, where stocks can be trending higher or lower for years on end.
 After that, you’d look to multi-week moving averages like those used in our own Cabot Trend Lines, and then you’d look for multi-day averages, multi-hour, etc.

 Even overbought conditions on the same time scale can remain in place if a stock is trending higher.
-For example, take a look at this chart of Nvidia (NVDA), one of the best-performing stocks this year and the primary beneficiary of the new developments in artificial intelligence (AI).
+In fact, we saw it with the QQQs in December, January, June and July.

 When a stock is oversold or overbought it’s not a green light to buy or sell shares.
 Instead, technical traders are looking for signs of a possible reversal of the prevailing trend.
-We’ve written before about using divergence in indicators like On Balance Volume to bolster the case for a potential reversal (we may have some signs of that with NVDA when the RSI diverged in June/July when shares were less overbought at higher prices), but remember, the trend is your friend, don’t fight it.
+We’ve written before about using divergence in indicators like On Balance Volume to bolster the case for a potential reversal, but remember, the trend is your friend, don’t fight it.

 More on RSI